PikachuDevelopment/esx-Pasjes/README.md

-# esx-Cards
+# esx-Playermenu
-A Dutch/English Cards script using jsfour-idcard and Esx.
+A Dutch/English Playermenu script using jsfour-idcard, jsfour-blindfold and Esx.